John Whitmore (racing driver): Later career (in business and coaching)

 After leaving racing and the world of motor-sports, he became interested in transpersonal psychology and its emphasis on the principle of will, intention, or responsibility.
 He went on to apply his learning and skills first to the world of sport and then to business.
 In 1970, he studied at the Esalen Institute in Slates Hot Springs, California, with the likes of William Schutz (creator of team development model FIRO-B), and then trained with Harvard educationalist and tennis expert Timothy Gallwey, who created the Inner Game methodology of performance coaching.

 Sir John founded the Inner Game in Britain in 1979 with a small team of Inner Game coaches trained by Gallwey.
 Initially they coached tennis players and golfers but they soon realized the value for leaders and managers of organizations.
 At this point Sir John coined the term "performance coaching" - this was the birth of the modern coaching movement as we know it.

 In the early 1980s he and partners founded Performance Consultants, a provider of coaching, leadership development and performance improvement.
 Sir John and his colleagues spent much of the 1980s developing the methodology, concepts, and techniques for performance improvement in organizations and showed it was possible to improve performance, increase learning and enjoyment, and find a sense of purpose in work.

-Sir John is regarded as the pioneer in the field of business coaching.
+Sir John is regarded as a pioneer in the field of business coaching.
 Along with Tim Gallwey, Laura Whitworth and Thomas J. Leonard, he is credited with launching modern coaching in the 1970s.
-For some people, Sir John will always be best known as the co-creator of the GROW model, one of the most established and successful coaching models.
-He presented at numerous conferences around the world and contributed to many other books such as Challenging Coaching and Coaching at Work.
+For some, Sir John will be best known as the co-creator of the GROW model, an established and successful coaching model.
+He has presented at numerous conferences around the world and contributed to many other books such as Challenging Coaching and Coaching at Work.

 In the 1990s, Sir John was a co-founder, along with Eric Parsloe, David Clutterbuck, David Megginson and Julie Hay, of the European Mentoring and Coaching Council (EMCC).

 Sir John was involved with the Professional and Personal Coaches Association (PPCA), an organization that merged in 1998 with the International Coach Federation (ICF).
 He served as a Trustee for the ICF Foundation until his death in 2017.